 Most dining locations offer toddler meals on their menus.
 And of course you can always request an extra plate and feed your toddler from your own meal.
-Feeding your under 2 year old at a buffet location is free.
+Feeding your child who has not yet turned three at a buffet location is free.
 I have more dining tips for little ones at Disney on this post.

 I’m not a fan of full-service dining with a fidgety toddler.
 When toddlers are hungry they want to eat NOW!
 Also, my toddler tends to eat quickly and then clamor to get out of her highchair.
 This means I’m usually having to rush my meal or take it to-go!

 Character dining can be hit or miss with a toddler.
-If your little one loves the characters, then yes, by all means book Goofy’s Kitchen, Disney’s PCH Grill or the Plaza Inn Breakfast with Minnie and Friends.
+If your little one loves the characters, then yes, by all means book one of the character meals.
 But if your toddler doesn’t like the characters, I’d definitely skip the pricey character dining experiences.

 Here are my favorite places to eat for lunch with my toddler at Disneyland: